Foods for Sore Mouth and Sore Throat

 • sauces made with milk, cream

-or cheese
+or melted cheese

 Foods that are too Hot or too Cold: